Song Zheyuan: Military career

 In 1917, a year after being appointed the head of 1st battalion of Feng's 2nd regiment, his battalion spearheaded the removal of Zhang Xun from his imperial restoration in 1917.
 As part of the Guominjun he became Governor of Jehol Province in 1926.
 Following the defeat of the Guominjun in the Anti–Fengtian War Feng Yuxiang participated in the Northern Expedition, Sòng assumed the Chairmanship of Shaanxi province in November 1927 and in April of the same year the head of 4th division under the II Corps of the National Revolutionary Army.

 Switching sides to the Kuomintang after the abortive coup d'état in 1930 of Feng against Chiang Kai-shek, his troops were designated as the 29th Army and garrisoned in southern Shanxi province where he was responsible for the frontiers of the Rehe and Chahar provinces against the Japanese in Manchukuo.

 Chair of Chahar province

-Song was the chairman of Chahar province when Japan invaded the provinces in the end of year 1932.
+Song was the chairman of Chahar province when Japan invaded the provinces in the end of 1932.
 Though poorly equipped compared to the better armed Japanese, Song led the 29th army to resist the aggression in a war known as the Defense of the Great Wall (熱河長城之戰).
 Japanese troops then entered the suburbs of Beijing and Tianjin after the predictable victory.
 Song was relieved from his post but reinstalled as commander after the He–Umezu Agreement.